2D Geometries

 The rows of the sparse matrix are ordered by projection: The first row of the matrix corresponds to the first detector pixel of the first projection, and the second row of the matrix corresponds to the second detector pixel of the first projection.

-The columns of the sparse matrix are ordered by row: The first column of the matrix corresponds to pixel (0,0) in Python (which is (1,1) in Matlab) and the second column to pixel (0,1) in Python (which is (1,2) in Matlab) in the volume.
+The columns of the sparse matrix are ordered by row: The first column of the matrix corresponds to pixel (0,0) in Python (which is (1,1) in MATLAB) and the second column to pixel (0,1) in Python (which is (1,2) in MATLAB) in the volume.